 When do the semesters start & end?

 Our semesters start in January and August each year.
-They run for approximately 17 to 18 weeks (roughly 4 1/2 months) with a mid-semester break (TBA).
+They run for approximately 17 to 18 weeks (roughly 4 1/2 months).
+Semester 1 includes the Hillsong Women's Colour Conference for our female interns while the guys spend time away on a fishing trip.
+Semester 2 includes a mid-semester break (TBA)

 Semester 1 starts early am Sunday January 21st through to graduation on May 25th.
 Interns can depart Sydney airport anytime from May 26th in the afternoon.

 Semester 2 starts early am Sunday August 12th through to graduation on December 17th.
 Interns can depart Sydney airport anytime from December 18th in the afternoon.

 Both semesters are very similar so are designed to be done only once.

 There is a limited Senior Internship program that graduates can apply for.
 Senior interns serve as mentors & leaders in training to the new interns of that semester.
 They also complete the remaining subjects to graduate with their Cert IV in Christian Ministry & Theology.

 We typically only take 8 interns each semester and we carefully pray about each applicant before making a placement offer.
 Keeping the number of interns small allows us to mentor and disciple more thoroughly and to feed into the life of each intern more personally.

 Interns all live on site in comfortable staff housing, typically with two or more interns sharing each room.
 Separate accommodation is provided for male and female interns.
 We may have some limited facilities available for young married couples.